 You’ve probably noticed this already, but board games for adults are a thing now.
 Long gone are the days when Monopoly ruled the roost, and evenings at home were confined to another match of Battleship.
-From social party games, to strategic adventures, to cognitive puzzlers, there’s plenty of deep, challenging, creative and often downright surprising board games for adults to dive into.
+Whether you and your pals like puzzles, party games, or strategy battles, there’s plenty of deep, challenging, and creative board games for adults to dive into.
 This guide profiles the very best our experts have tried.